 The video is presented by Bishop Donal McKeown, Bishop of Derry.
 This presentation is intended to help children to understand what an Act of Spiritual Communion is.

 Bishop Donal explains how for various reasons, like during the coronavirus, we may be prevented from receiving Holy Communion at Mass.
-In this case our church encourages us to make an act of ‘spiritual communion’.
-Bishop Donal explains what an Act of Spiritual Communion is and when to say it should they be unable to receive Holy communion.
+In this case our Church encourages us to make an act of ‘spiritual communion’.
+Bishop Donal explains, for children, what an Act of Spiritual Communion is and when to say it, should they be unable to attend Mass and receive Holy communion.

 “Those who love me will keep my word, and my Father will love them, and we will come to them and make our home with them.”(Jn 14:23)

 Jesus promises us that God will make his home in everyone who loves Jesus.

 What a very special gift this is that Jesus wants to give us.